-Generates RSA key pairs.
+Generates both the DSA and RSA key pairs.

-- The switch uses only RSA Version 1 for SSHv1.5 clients and SSHv2 clients. - This command stores the host key pair in memory (i.e., RAM).
+- The switch uses only RSA Version 1 for SSHv1.5 clients and DSA Version 2 for SSHv2 clients. - ◆ This command stores the host key pair in memory (i.e., RAM).
 Use the ip ssh save host-key command to save the host key pair to flash memory. - Some SSH client programs automatically add the public key to the known hosts file as part of the configuration process.
-Otherwise, you must manually create a known hosts file and place the host public key in it. - The SSH server uses this host key to negotiate a session key and encryption method with the client trying to connect to it.
+Otherwise, you must manually create a known hosts file and place the host public key in it. - ◆ The SSH server uses this host key to negotiate a session key and encryption method with the client trying to connect to it.